About the Journal

 4. Corrections, Retractions, and Expressions of Concern

-When necessary, it may publish:
+When necessary, the journal may publish:

-5. Conflict of Interest
+5. Conflicts of Interest

-Editor-in-Chief's Conflict of Interest
+Conflict of Interest Involving the Editor-in-Chief

 If the Editor-in-Chief has a conflict of interest: